Tabs

 Simple Tabs

 The simplest version of tabs you can find below.
-The Tabs
+The Tabs component takes the selected value and onSelect callback.

-they define the value that is passed to the onSelect
+they define the value that is passed to the onSelect callback function.

 () => { const [selectedPage, setSelectedPage] = React.useState('home'); return ( <Tabs selected={selectedPage} onSelect={setSelectedPage}> <Tab name="home">Home</Tab> <Tab name="news">News</Tab> <Tab name="shop">Shop</Tab> </Tabs> ); }